 Migrate your WordPress Website

 There are plenty of articles out there on ‘How to Migrate a WordPress Site‘, all with different steps using different software.
-The list of ways of how to migrate a WordPress site is pretty large;

 All-in-One WP Migration